LaurelineP/Pokedex/README.md

-# Deck CLI
+# PokeDex CLI
-From the CLI get info about the deck in question.
+From the CLI get info about the Pokedex.

 **Stack**
 - TypeScript / JavaScript
 - Node (standard input and outpu interface -> readable streams: REPL )
 - Vitest: Testing tool to unit test some CLI points
+- API: `https:pokeapi.co`

 ## Project commands
 *`PM` for the package manager you use*